 This field is case-sensitive.
 Genus must begin with a capital letter and specific epithet must begin with a lowercase letter.
 The spelling must be correct otherwise the system won’t recognize it and it won’t match against anything.
 Note: Codex users need to use a single field for the species name.

 Type in your Wildbook username exactly.
 This field is case-sensitive.
 Even if you are signed in to your Wildbook account, it doesn’t automatically associate your username with your bulk import.
 If you don’t include this field or if you’ve typed in your username with a letter case that doesn’t match what’s in your profile ( asmith vs. ASmith), your encounters will appear as “unassigned” in the system and you won’t be able to edit them.
 Avoid this by always including this field with your spreadsheet.

 Some other considerations are:

-- Your spreadsheet should have less than 1000 sightings.
-Any more than that, and things will get really slow or just break.
+- Your spreadsheet should have 200 encounters or less.
 Ideally, each import should only have 100 rows of data or less.

-- No special characters in your image file names.
-If it’s not A-Z, a-z, 0-9, space, or period, it’s a special character and may not play nice when uploaded.
+- No special characters in your image file names or spreadsheet name.
+If it’s not a letter of the English alphabet, 0-9, space, or period, it’s a special character and may not play nice when uploaded.

 - All of your file names must be distinct.
 We recommend using a file name convention that starts with the date so that all of your image names are unique.

 - Remove any unused fields from your spreadsheet before uploading it.
-Sometimes the system will detect an empty field and then ignore the data in other similar fields.
+Sometimes the Wildbook will detect an empty field and then ignore the data in other similar fields.
 Prevent this by cleaning up unused fields.
 In Codex, removing empty fields saves you time when confirming or ignoring fields on the validation page.

 - Are you using a field with a variable placeholder (X)?
 Make sure to replace the X with a number (0-infinity).